habiburrahman-dehzad/microposts/README.md

 # Micro Posts

-This is a sample project which could be used as a starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
-It is created using vanila Javascript (no use of React/Angular/Vue).
+This is a sample project which could be used as a starter project to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
+It is created using vanilla Javascript (no use of React, Angular, and Vue).

 It uses webpack, Babel and webpack-dev-server to compile and serve.
-It is fully compatible with Async/Await as it uses the Babel polyfill.
+It is fully compatible with async and await as it uses the Babel polyfill.

 It also provides Json Server as an API server.
 You can send get/post/put/delete requests to this server and it will update the file: api/db.json.
 You can then fetch all the posts and display them on the page.